notbaopham/Aurelia/README.md

 # COSC 416 Project - Aurelia

+## !!!Please also check ALL the pull request history since we can't add all the showcase videos here!!!
 ## Contributors:
-## Please also check pull request history since we cant add all the videos here

 ### Hoc Nguyen:
 - Rough monster's designs: